 - DC fast charging may be used as part of a strategy to alleviate charging congestion or to allow employees to charge in a very short amount of time.
 Often, DC fast charging stations are the most expensive to install.

 Employers seeking to offer workplace charging must also consider costs associated with equipment, installation, maintenance, and electricity.
 Costs Associated with Non-Residential Electric Vehicle Supply Equipment provides information on the costs associated with purchasing, installing, and owning the equipment.
 Federal and state laws and incentives can provide discounts and incentives that lower workplace charging costs.

 By evaluating goals and needs, employers can select the best workplace solution.
 Find available charging equipment options using Plug In America's Get Equipped resource and consult DOE's workplace charging Request for Proposal Guidance.

 Organizations offering workplace charging can benefit from setting clear guidelines in the areas of administration, registration and liability, sharing, and pricing to help ensure a safe and successful workplace charging experience for all.
 Learn about how to manage workplace charging.

 After employers have installed charging stations at a work site, they may wish to engage employees on how they can take advantage of this employee benefit.
 DOE's PEV Outreach Resources for Your Employees offers tips for educating employees about why and how they can take advantage of workplace charging.
 Ride-and-drive events may also be an effective way to introduce employees to PEVs and workplace charging.

-Learn more about how organizations representing a variety of sectors have made workplace charging available to their employees:
+Below are some examples of how organizations representing a variety of sectors have made workplace charging available to their employees:

 - Local Businesses – Learn how three small companies—Hollywood Woodwork, MOM's Organic Market, and Posty Cards—have successfully installed charging stations for their employees.